GiovanniGuadagnucci/PokeCoinBxblue/README.md

 - change the front end to a more interesting framework like react or vue, or at least implement hotwire and turbolink

-- implement new features such as: buy more than one pokemon at a time, graphical presentation of the wallet's history, more detailed transactions.
+- implement new features such as: buy more than one pokemon at a time, graphical presentation of the wallet's history, more detailed transactions, change pokemons values by  rarity/level, make some pokemons unique.

+ - add new and more engaging features, like evolving pokemons to improve you investment (ex: every 3 pokemons of the same type you can choose to evolve it), pokemon battle to steal other pokemons.